eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Sets of skills for generic data science roles, or data scientist positions (i.e., junior to mid-level data scientists):
 + ***Experience with metrics systems such as Grafana.***
 + ***Experience working with analytics tools such as Google Analytics, Heap Analytics, Chartmogul, Baremetrics, Periscope, Tableau, Mode Analytics, Looker, or similar***
++ Experience with open source platforms like Hadoop, Spark, ***Hive, Pig***; and/or ***ML life-cycle/collaboration/automation platforms like AirFlow, FB Learner, MLFlow***; and/or assistants like Alexa, a plus.
 + Data engineering experience and ***data pipeline tooling (e.g. Airflow, DBT)*** experience is a plus
++ NoSQL databases, such as MongoDB, Cassandra, HBase
++ RStudio packages: The tidyverse, R Markdown, and Shiny
 + You have data analytics skills with Hive, Scalding, or Spark.
++ Experience within the domain of Advanced Analytics and Data Science is highly desirable, e.g. hands-on experience with solutions such as Spark, MapReduce, Python, Redshift, Hive, Pig and visualization tools.
 + Python libraries:
 	- dask
 	- pandas